-As of this most recent Cost Certificate, the funded ratio of the NBTPP is 103.4%, as compared to 108.9% in 2019.
-The decline in the ratio can be attributed to a reduction in the actuarial discount rate from 5.8% to 5.4% to better reflect lower expected long-term financial market returns.
+As of this most recent Cost Certificate, the funded ratio of the NBTPP is 110.4% as compared to 103.4% in 2020.

-Copies of the Plan's Actuarial Valuation Reports and Cost Certificates are available at vestcor.org/nbtpp.
+Copies of the Plan's Actuarial Valuation Reports and Cost Certificates are available at nbtpp.ca.

 Indexing Adjustment Benefit